George Alogoskoufis

 The economic thought of ancient Greece occupies a foundational place in the history of economic ideas.
 Although the Greeks did not develop economics as a distinct, autonomous discipline—such as it emerged in the 18th century with Adam Smith—they produced a remarkably rich body of reflections on production, exchange, wealth, and the organization of economic life.
 These reflections were embedded within broader philosophical, ethical, and political inquiries.
 As a result, Greek economic thought is inseparable from questions about justice, virtue, the good life, and the proper functioning of the polis (city-state).

-The contributions of key thinkers such as Hesiod, Xenophon, Plato, Aristotle, and Herodotus reveal a sophisticated understanding of economic processes.
+The contributions of key thinkers such as Hesiod, Xenophon, Plato, Aristotle, Herodotus and Thucydides reveal a sophisticated understanding of economic processes.
 While their analyses were not formalized in mathematical terms, they addressed enduring themes: specialization and division of labor, the nature of value and exchange, money and interest, property and inequality, and the relationship between economic activity and moral order.

 We examine the economic thought of the ancient Greeks by situating it in its historical context, analyzing the contributions of major thinkers, and assessing its relevance for the evolution of economic theory.